 - When you enrol you are required to have your photo taken which will be used for the purpose of identification.
 This photo will be printed on your University student ID card, appear in the email system, be posted to electronic student records that can be viewed by University staff, posted on your MyNewman student profile which can be viewed by University staff, and appear on Moodle and Mahara to staff and students.
 This photo helps your tutors and fellow students to easily know who are in their classes / who has contributed to University online forums etc. If you do not want your photo to be displayed in Moodle and Mahara you are able to change the avatar by editing your profiles.
 If you stand for Students’ Union elections, the University may share your photo with the Students’ Union if requested to for the purpose of running the elections.

 - The University may commission photography / videography on campus or at specific events, such as award ceremonies, careers fairs, celebratory events etc. for use in its internal and external promotional material or university archive material.
 Staff, students and members of the public may appear on the resulting images, and the resulting images may be published in print, electronically and on the internet / intranet.
-The legal basis for photography is legitimate interests.
+The lawful basis for photography is legitimate interests.
 Notices (for example via email / Eventbrite / posters etc.) will be published to indicate that photography / filming is taking place.
 People have the right not to appear in photography and can arrange this by contacting the event organiser or the Data Protection Officer.
 However if there is no way to ensure that the person will not appear in the photography whilst at the event, it may result in the person choosing not to attend the event.

 Your rights in relation to your personal data